opyate/opyate.github.io-src/content/longform/2013/12/13/heuristics.md

 title: "Heuristics"
-description: "One of the most powerful concepts of all time."
+summary: "One of the most powerful concepts of all time."
-layout: post

 tags: tech

 ---